phaethonp/phaethonp/readme.md

 Our AI platform is designed to tackle inherent challenges in property development, from direct investments and project design to post-completion operations.<br>

 #### Our Vision: Iconic World Destinations as Special Economic Zones
-Our future property development vision includes the creation of Micro-Cities.
-These are large-scale residential and hospitality sector complexes designed as Special Economic Zones.
+Our future property development vision includes the creation of Iconic World Destinations as Special Economic Zones.
+These are large-scale residential and hospitality sector complexes designed and masreplanned as Micro-Cities.
 They combine resort living, hotels, residential, commercial, and recreational spaces to create vibrant communities within unique and diverse natural environments.<br>

 #### Our Commitment to ESG Compliance
 At WE-AI, we are dedicated to upholding the highest environmental, social, and governance standards. **Our platform is designed to facilitate the delivery of projects that meet these stringent ESG criteria**.<br>